abbrevi/ab/beginning/i.md

 a: Good, then I've won.
 You owe me a beer.

 b: What do you mean, you've won?
-We havn't made a bet and this is no competition.
+We haven't made a bet and this is no competition.

 a: But you could buy me a beer?